Shakkak/Satellite-Image-Analysis-Using-YOLO-And-Ultralytics/code/README.md

+# Code

 ## Overview

-This project relies on **heavily modified versions** of several third-party libraries and repositories, many of which are hosted as private repositories on GitHub.
-These modifications are essential for the functionality of this codebase.
-Without these changes, the code **will not function correctly** and may break entirely.
-Below are the details you need to understand and work with this project.
+This project is highly customized and relies on modified versions of several libraries and repositories.
+Due to the extensive modifications, these dependencies are integral to the proper functioning of the code.
+However, these libraries and repositories are private and stored within a personal GitHub account. **As a result, the full code cannot be shared in this repository**, as it would be non-functional without access to these private resources.

 ---

-## Key Details

-### Dependency Modifications

-- The project depends on **customized versions** of libraries that differ significantly from their public counterparts.
+## Why the Code Cannot Be Shared

+### 1. **Custom Modifications**

+- The code relies on extensively altered libraries and repositories, tailored specifically to meet project requirements.
-- These modifications include:
+- These changes include:
-  - Changes to core functionality.
+  - Significant modifications to core functionality.
-  - Adjustments to APIs and workflows.
-  - Addition of project-specific features.

-### Private Repositories
+  - Custom features and adjustments that are unavailable in public versions.

+### 2. **Private Dependencies**

-- Some dependencies are stored in **private GitHub repositories** and are not available publicly.
+- Many of the required libraries and repositories are hosted in **private GitHub repositories** and cannot be made public due to:
-- These private repositories contain critical changes and cannot be replaced with their public versions.
+  - Licensing or proprietary constraints.
+  - Security or confidentiality concerns.

-### Breakage Without Modifications
+### 3. **Code Breakage Without Modifications**

-Using the unmodified versions of libraries will likely result in:
+- Attempting to run the code without the modified dependencies will lead to:

-- **Build/Compilation Errors**: Missing APIs or incompatible dependencies.
+  - **Build Errors:** Missing APIs or incompatible functionality.
-- **Runtime Failures**: Logic mismatches or incomplete functionality.
+  - **Runtime Failures:** Crashes or incomplete execution.
-- **Incorrect Results**: Unexpected behavior due to absent custom features.
+  - **Incorrect Behavior:** Inaccurate results or malfunctioning features.

+For this reason, sharing only the main code without these dependencies would render it incomplete and unusable.

+---